 Mistake:

-Cooking salmon in a cold pan or using high heat can cause sticking and uneven cooking.
+Starting with a cold pan or using too high a heat can cause the salmon to stick or cook unevenly.

 Solution:

-- Preheat a non-stick or stainless-steel pan over medium-high heat before adding the fish.
-Use oil or butter to create a barrier that prevents sticking.
+- Preheat a non-stick or stainless-steel pan over medium-high heat before adding the salmon.
+Use oil or butter to create a barrier that prevents sticking and promotes even cooking.

 Flipping the Salmon Too Soon